Time saving for father and son

 Would you recommend a Fendt tractor to others?
 Yes definitely, not a lot of other things I'd be happy to be in all day.
 100 hours a week this time of year.
 They also consume 100 litres a day less than a New Holland so the fuel savings are great in comparison.

-Fendt Gen 6 724 Profi Plus with FendtOne operating system - Harry Heath, Whitley Manor Farm
+Fendt Gen 6 724 Profi Plus with FendtOne operating system

 A TR Machinery Customer has ceased pig production to concentrate on using regenerative techniques to improve soil health and grow more broad acre crops.
 To achieve this, they have invested in a Fendt Gen 6 724 Profi Plus with the new FendtONE operating system.